 That’s where responsive email templates come in handy.

-If you create your email any wider, your recipients may have to scroll both vertically and horizontally to view the email in its entirety.
+If you create your email any wider than that, your recipients may need to scroll vertically and horizontally to view your email in its entirety.

-That’s why you have to keep responsive email design in mind.
+That’s why you must keep responsive and properly formatted email design in mind.

-This is why many email geeks (ours included) are still using 600 to 650px wide as their standard email design size.
+This is why many email geeks (ours included) are still using 600 to 650 pixels wide sizes as their standard email design size.

-Create your email any narrower and your email may become very long in order to fit all of your content.
+Create your email message any narrower, and your email message may become too long, requiring your reader to scroll forever on to see all of your content.

-Despite the width norm of 600-650 pixels, formatting emails horizontally is an overwhelming popular trend among retailers.
+Despite the average width of 600-650 pixels, formatting emails horizontally is an overwhelmingly popular trend among retailers.

-When you sign up for their newsletter, you receive this lovely designed welcome message with accompanying coupon.
+When you sign up for their newsletter, you receive this lovely email designed with a welcome message and an accompanying coupon.
 (Swish!)

 Designing for the Preview Pane

-Many email clients will display the top portion of your email in the “preview pane”.
+Many email clients will display only the top portion of your email in the “preview pane.”

 For Outlook, they call this the Reading Pane.

-This little area, if enabled by your contact in their email client, gives recipients a tiny view at your email before deciding to read the rest of your message.
+This area, if enabled by your contact in their email client, gives recipients a view at your email before deciding to read the rest of your message.

-The size of this preview pane varies depending on the email client and the recipient’s individual settings.
+The size of this preview pane can, and will, vary depending on the email client and the recipient’s individual settings.

-In general, you can generally expect that most of your recipients will see the top 250-500 pixels of your email in their preview panes.
+Typically, you can generally expect that most of your recipients will see the top 250-500 pixels of your email message in their preview panes.

-With that in mind, it’s a good idea to include compelling HTML content in this area to entice your recipients to read further.
+Keeping that in mind, it’s a good idea to include compelling HTML content in this top portion in order to entice recipients to read further.

 ALT Text and Your Email Images

-ALT text is not something to ignore when putting together your email creative.
+ALT text is not something to ignore when putting together your email content.